sombriks/my-cpp-handbook/exercises/0009-classes/index.md

 But it demands **experience**.

 Another approach is to create foundational language structures to *enforce* code quality.
+Ths is where the fun begins.

-## Basic class declaration and class definition
+## Basic class declaration and class usage

+You can think of classes as a **specification** of states and messages that are supposed to be deeply related:

+<<< 02-todo-list-with-class/basic-example.cpp

-## Visibility qualifiers
+### Visibility qualifiers

 ## Constructor and destructors